What is Judicial Management and How It Works in Singapore

 In the application, the applicant has to nominate a judicial manager.
 The nominee must be a licensed insolvency practitioner who is not the auditor of the company.

 However, the court has the right to reject the applicant’s nomination and appoint another person, who may not necessarily be a licensed insolvency practitioner, as judicial manager instead.
 The Minister for Finance may also nominate a person to act as the company’s judicial manager if the Minister thinks this is necessary in the public interest.

 The court may make an order for judicial management if:

 - It is satisfied that the company is or is likely to become unable to pay its debts; and

 - It considers that placing the company under judicial management would be likely to achieve at least one of the following purposes:

-However even if these requirements have been satisfied, the Court can still refuse to grant the order if it thinks this is necessary.
-In exercising its discretion, the Court may consider factors such as:
+However even if these requirements have been satisfied, the court can still refuse to grant the judicial management order if it thinks this is necessary.
+In exercising its discretion, the court may consider factors such as:

 - Creditors’ opposition to the granting of a judicial management order;